-In July, the Saratoga left for the Mediterranean once more and joined Task Group 60.2 of the 6th Fleet along which it operated in the face of conflicts linked to armed forces from Syria and Libya.
+In July, the Saratoga left for the Mediterranean once more and joined Task Group 60.2 of the 6th Fleet, along which it operated in the face of conflicts linked to armed forces from Syria and Libya.

 In April 1972, the vessel was on its way to the conflict zone in Vietnam, reaching the Yankee Station in May.
 By June, the Saratoga was reclassified as a multi-purpose aircraft carrier CV-60.
-Between 2 and 19 September, the vessel's aircraft had dropped more than 800 strikes against military targets in North Vietnam.
+Between 2 and 19 September, the vessel's aircraft dropped more than 800 strikes against military targets in North Vietnam.

 In 1975, the ship participated in Locked Gate 75, an operation coordinated by NATO as a way to keep a watch on the activities of the Portuguese Communist Party in Portugal just after the Carnation Revolution had occurred.

-The ship was a part of Operation Desert Storm, mainly conducting missions in the area of the Red Sea, having been involved in about 11,000 aircraft launch and recovery operations.
+The ship was part of Operation Desert Storm, mainly conducting missions in the area of the Red Sea, having been involved in about 11,000 aircraft launch and recovery operations.

-The USS Saratoga was placed out of commission at the Naval Station in Mayport, Florida in August 1994 and, simultaneously, it was taken off the Navy Registry.
-News in May 2014 broke that SteelCoast, formerly known as ESCO Marine, in Brownsville, Texas would scrap the ship for the sum of one cent, which was the minimum that could have been agreed on performing the scrapping for the vessel.
+The USS Saratoga was placed out of commission at the Naval Station in Mayport, Florida, in August 1994, and simultaneously, it was taken off the Navy Registry.
+News in May 2014 broke that SteelCoast, formerly known as ESCO Marine, in Brownsville, Texas, would scrap the ship for the sum of one cent, which was the minimum that could have been agreed on performing the scrapping for the vessel.

 Asbestos Risks on the USS Saratoga (CVA-60)

-As all the Navy ships built in the first half of the 20th century, the USS Saratoga (CVA-60) contained enormous amounts of asbestos in the materials from which it was constructed, meaning that the toxic mineral was embedded even in the walls and in the flooring.
+Like all the Navy ships built in the first half of the 20th century, the USS Saratoga (CVA-60) contained enormous amounts of asbestos in the materials from which it was constructed, meaning that the toxic mineral was embedded even in the walls and in the flooring.

 Additionally, because the substance is a fire retardant, it was ordered for it to be used as insulation for essentially the entire electrical system on board.

 Furthermore, the mineral was also to be found in the equipment on the ship, especially in the one that was tied to the areas below the deck, threatening the personnel that would be tasked with tending to the engines and the boilers but also technicians and machinists in general.
-While it is true that asbestos is not to be considered a risk when encased in a compound, it was highly dangerous when it became airborne which would happen regularly when the ship was active on duty due to the vibration of its movement at sea.
+While it is true that asbestos is not to be considered a risk when encased in a compound, it was highly dangerous when it became airborne, which would happen regularly when the ship was active on duty due to the vibration of its movement at sea.

-In some instances, as it occurred in the case of the USS Saratoga, accidents might lead to massive amounts of asbestos being disturbed and released into the air, such it was the case with the 1960 collision with another ship or with the 1961 fire that erupted in the machinery room.
+In some instances, as it occurred in the case of the USS Saratoga, accidents might lead to massive amounts of asbestos being disturbed and released into the air, such was the case with the 1960 collision with another ship or with the 1961 fire that erupted in the machinery room.

-Aside from its grave outcome, the most treacherous aspect of asbestos-related diseases is that they usually have a decades-long period of latency and because they do not show any clear-cut symptoms, it has often been the case for the illnesses to be misdiagnosed a few times before actually being discovered for what they were.
+Aside from its grave outcome, the most treacherous aspect of asbestos-related diseases is that they usually have a decades-long period of latency, and because they do not show any clear-cut symptoms, it has often been the case for the illnesses to be misdiagnosed a few times before actually being discovered for what they were.